Mahdi: Shia Islam

+Hadith Methodology and Manuscript Studies

+Researcher Şaban Er, who states that the Hadiths regarding Al-Mahdi ("May Allah Be Pleased with Him") are authentic, examines and documents the chains of transmission (isnad) of these narrations in his study prepared by utilizing around 270 original manuscripts, primarily including the Kutub al-Sittah.

 In Islamic doctrine

 Sunni Islam

 In Sunni Islam, the Mahdi doctrine is not theologically important and remains as a popular belief instead.
 Of the six canonical Sunni hadith compilations, three—Abi Dawud, Ibn Maja, and al-Tirmidhi—contain traditions on the Mahdi; the compilations of al-Bukhari and Muslim—considered the most authoritative by the Sunnis and the earliest of the six—do not, nor does al-Nasa'i.
 Some Sunnis, including the philosopher and historian Ibn Khaldun, and reportedly also Hasan al-Basri, an influential early theologian and exegete, deny the Mahdi being a separate figure, holding that Jesus will fulfill this role and judge over mankind; Mahdi is thus considered a title for Jesus when he returns.
 Others, like the historian and the Qur'an commentator Ibn Kathir, elaborated a whole apocalyptic scenario which includes prophecies about the Mahdi, Jesus, and the Dajjal (the antichrist) during the end times.

 The common opinion among the Sunnis is that the Mahdi is an expected ruler to be sent by God before the end times to re-establish righteousness.
 He is held to be from among the descendants of Muhammad through his daughter Fatima and her husband Ali, and his physical characteristics including a broad forehead and curved nose.
 He will eradicate injustice and evil from the world.
 He will be from the Hasanid branch of Muhammad's descendants, as opposed to the Shia belief that he is of the Husaynid line.
 The Mahdi's name would be Muhammad and his father's name would be Abd Allah.
 Abu Dawud quotes Muhammad as saying: "The Mahdi will be from my family, from the descendants of Fatimah".
 Another hadith states: Even if only one day remains [until the doomsday], God will lengthen this day until He calls forth a man from me, or from the family of my house, his name matching mine and his father's name matching that of my father.
 He will fill the Earth with equity and justice just as it had previously been filled with injustice and oppression.